apache/beam/website/src/contribute/index.md

  - [Git Handbook](https://guides.github.com/introduction/git-handbook/)
  - [Forking a repository](https://guides.github.com/activities/forking/)

+You need to install Java Development Kit 8.
+To check it it is installed, try `javac -version`

+Which should show version 1.8.x is installed.

 If your change is large or it is your first change, it is a good idea to [discuss it on the dev@ mailing list]({{ site.baseurl }}/community/contact-us/)